 In addition to learning word-level representations by predicting masked out words, BERT also tries to learn sentence-level representations.
-To train this, BERT takes in pairs of sentences, randomly permutes their order, and trains a binary classifier to predict which of the two sentences came first originally.
+To train this, BERT takes in pairs of sentences, half of which are consecutive and half of which are paired randomly.
+It trains a binary classifier to predict whether the two sentences are consecutive or not.